venim1103/MCU_toolchain_Linux_Android/README.md

 5.
 	Set up a mount folder called "mount" and add it to usermounts.
-		- Add two folders called "avr" and "stm32" inside the mount folder.
+		- Add folders called "avr", "stm32" and "stm32vl" inside the mount folder.

 6.
 	Run the Linux. (proceed into next part)